AutotwinEU/autotwin_automata_learning/README.md

 - function [delete_automaton][connector_endpoint] deletes nodes representing the learned automaton from the SKG, if there already exists one with the same name;
 - function [store_automaton][connector_endpoint] stores the learned automaton into the SKG;
+- function [write_semantic_links][mapper_endpoint] identifies and stores the semantic links between the learned automaton and existing SKG nodes.

 ---